bigtom1972/argo/README.md

 When uv run is invoked, it will create the project environment if it does not exist yet or ensure it is up-to-date if it exists.
 The project environment can also be explicitly created with uv sync.

 Locking is the process of resolving your project's dependencies into a lockfile.
-Syncing is the process of installing a subset of packages from the lockfile into the project environment.
+Syncing is the process of installing a subset of packages from the lockfile into the project environment..

 ```
 uv run --locked ...  #Disable automatic locking